OfficeDev/office-js-docs-pr/docs/quickstarts/sso-quickstart.md

 localization_priority: Priority
 ---

-# Use the Yeoman generator to create an Office Add-in that uses SSO
+# Use the Yeoman generator to create an Office Add-in that uses single sign-on (SSO)

 In this article, you'll walk through the process of using the Yeoman generator to create an Office Add-in for Excel, Word, or PowerPoint that uses single sign-on (SSO).